ItsRamiz/ItsRamiz/README.md

 👨‍💻 **Software Engineer** with strong development skills and hands-on experience in extensive collaborative and cross-university projects.
 I’m planning to pursue an **MSc** in the next years. 🚀
-Over the years, I’ve worked on a variety of projects across different fields, but I’m particularly drawn to **Computer Vision** and **Reinforcement Learning** and **Game Development**. 🔍 I enjoy working in fast-paced environments with tech enthusiasts, diving deep into complex problems.
+Over the years, I’ve worked on a variety of projects across different fields, but I’m particularly drawn to **Software Engineering** , **Reinforcement Learning** and **Deep Learning**. 🔍 I enjoy working in fast-paced environments with tech enthusiasts, diving deep into complex problems.
 Continuously learning new things to stay at the forefront of technology. 🤓

 ## 🛠️ Coding Languages & Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)